 Traditional Portrait Photography Are Prevalent

 Traditional portraits are mostly the first thing that springs to mind when people discuss portrait photography.
 This style has been prevalent and continues to be popular due to the appealing combination of poses and studio lighting.
 Traditional portraits also include formal portraits which practice similar posing and studio setup, except with formal or corporate attire.

 Traditional portraits usually only feature the subject’s upper body, but this may not always be the case.
 Also, the photographer would usually use a solid-colored background with the model’s face as the photograph’s focal point.
 Since most subjects in this approach stare straight at the camera, good eye contact is critical for the best effect.

 Photographers often shoot traditional portraits in a studio through the use of an excellent backdrop under regulated conditions.
-Posing also enables the subjects to appear their brightest, such as in a senior class picture and business portraits.
+Posing also enables the subjects to appear their brightest, such as in the senior class pictures and business portraits.
 Many professionals also often regard this subgenre as the oldest style of portrait photography.

 Genuine Lifestyle Portraits

 Lifestyle portrait photography is the complete opposite of conventional portraiture since it occurs in a setting familiar to the subject.
 It aims to capture people in their natural environments, such as their homes, often while performing mundane things.
 Photographers guide most gestures in lifestyle photos, as they do not utilize posing in the conventional sense.